 There can be varying degrees of severity of addictions.
 One substance addiction that can become very severe for many individuals is that of alcohol addiction.
 A large issue when it comes to alcohol addiction is that it can go unnoticed, or not really be paid attention to simply due to the social acceptance of alcohol in our society today.
 This allows many individuals to drink very frequently, or drink copious amounts in a binge fashion, and yet it appears to be a “normal” thing.
 This can be seen a lot in colleges, or in younger generations.
-In fact, it is now all too common for people to drink so much that they blackout as a result.
+In fact, it is now all too common for people to drink so much that they get blackout drunk as a result.
 According to an article from Medical Daily, “One 2015 study reviewed 1,402 English teens between the ages of 15-19 years old and found that 30 percent of 15-year-olds reported blacking out from excessive alcohol consumption.
 This number jumped to 74 percent in 19-year-olds.”

 It can be difficult to live with an individual who drinks very heavily or blacks out, and those with roommates who do so often wonder how they can assist their co-resident.
 There are many different ways that you can intervene upon your roommate if they get blackout drunk.
 Sometimes people tend to be afraid of intervening upon friends or roommates who they observe in these habits.
 They fear they may irritate the person, or ruin the friendship or living environment as a result.
 But the reality is that getting blackout drunk can, in fact, be very dangerous, as well as not ideal for a living arrangement of course.
 Steps for intervening can include things such as: